AriFordsham/GHCWiki/richard-and-simon.md

 Tasks discussed by Richard and Simon.
 This page is mostly for our own notes, but others are welcome to read it.

+# Tiresome bugs

+- #17021: type families in return kinds
+- #16995, !1496: Flattening and `coreFlattenTyFamApp`
+-

 # Roadmap of new stuff we want to get done